 It's more important than ever to make sure you develop skills to help you prepare for life after graduation, whether that's in work, further study or on another adventure.

-In September 2017, we're introducing the QMUL Model as part of all our degree programmes.
-This innovative new approach to degree-level study means that opportunities for you to develop a whole host of skills will be a part of your degree.
+In September 2017, we introduced the QMUL Model as part of all our undergraduate degree programmes.
+Our innovative new approach to degree-level study means that opportunities for you to develop a whole host of skills will be a part of your degree.
 Whether you'd like to develop your business and entrepreneurial skills, explore global perspectives, or understand social and ethical issues there will be new opportunities within your studies to gain valuable experience and develop new and exciting skills.

 Our approach allows all our undergraduate students to continue with a focus on disciplinary experience, complemented by a personalised programme to broaden their perspective, improve networking and communication skills, and provide experience outside their subject area and outside the university